THE AVRO ARROW

 J.C.Floyd - Former Vice President and Director of Engineering - Avro Aircraft

 The primary objective was to create an image of the Arrow that was both dramatic and unusual as well as being technically correct.

 The first stage was the building of a model and photographing the aircraft in various flight positions.
 Once the final pose was chosen, drawings were made and a preliminary background designed.
 The final draft was then transferred to canvas and the oil painting began.

 Having arrived at this stage, it was now extremely important to obtain a professional critique on the drawing of the aircraft so any flaws or omissions could be corrected.
 To this end, Mr. James Floyd provided his guidance and assistance and I was able to make the necessary alternations.

-The Arrow is performing an inverted loop and the unusual perspective was designed to give the viewer a heightened sense of the manoeuvre.
+The Arrow is performing an inverted loop and the unusual perspective was designed to give the viewer a heightened sense of the maneuver.
 The painting can also be viewed upside down, exaggerating the effect.
 Directly below and to the right of the nose cone you will find several floating segments of land and a small boat floating above the clouds (the contrail passes beneath the largest piece of land).
-This was done to depict a sense of disorientation - the same experience a pilot may have executing such a manoeuvre.
+This was done to depict a sense of disorientation - the same experience a pilot may have executing such a maneuver.

 Robert W. Vanderhorst